-As mentioned above, some equipment - avalanche transceiver, shovel and probe - are essential when you head off piste.
+As mentioned above, some equipment - avalanche transceiver (also known as Pieps, Arva or Beacons), shovel and probe - are essential when you head off piste.
 However, a growing number of skiers and riders are also investing in avalanche air bags and other kit that can help mitigate the risks of being in terrain where avalanches can occur.

 Make sure you install new batteries at the beginning of each season and check the power level each time you turn on your transceiver.
 The unit must be worn close to the body where it won't be ripped off in an avalanche, ideally under your ski jacket but over your base layer for comfort.

-At the start of the day the group should test all transceivers to ensure that they're working correctly.
+At the start of the day the group should test all transceivers to ensure that they're working correctly, and checked before heading off piste.
 They are then left on the 'transmit' setting throughout the day.

 If a member of your group is taken by an avalanche, those designated to search for the victim will switch to 'receive' mode.
-Someone buried in an avalanche generally has 15 minutes at the most to be located and an airway cleared, so when it comes to learning how to use a transceiver, practice, practice and practice some more.
+Someone buried in an avalanche generally has a 15 minutes survival window at the most to be located and dug out, so when it comes to learning how to use a transceiver, practice, practice and practice some more.

 Pure analogue transceivers have just one antennae and therefore you don’t get a distance and direction when locating buried units.
 These are the most basic model and take the greatest amount of practice to become proficient when searching with them.